dobin/ffw/README.md

 printpickle data0 output
 ```

+It should contain some data from server and client.

 ## Verify intercepted data

 Verify if the recorded data can be replayed by using the test-mode.
 It will start the fuzz target,
-and replays the recorded data storedin `in/data_0.pickle` three times.
+and replays the recorded data stored in `in/data_0.pickle` three times.
 If there are 0 fails, it is
 pretty reproducible.